bgroveben/learnAngularJS/README.md

 I am at: Unit 2 - Directives

-In order for these apps to work properly, you will need the following files in the js/shared directory:
-* angular-mocks.js
-* angular-route.min.js
-* angular.min.js

-Just open index.html in your browser and play with it.
+Each unit has its own directory nested under learnAngularJS.
+Find the index.html file and open it in your browser.